Mariano Rivera: Early life

 Rivera continued to play sports during his teenage years but eventually quit soccer around age 17 after a series of ankle and knee injuries.
 Consequently, he shifted his attention to baseball, though he considered it a hobby rather than a potential profession.
 At age 18, Rivera joined the Panamá Oeste Vaqueros, a local amateur baseball team, as a utility player.
-Scout Herb Raybourn watched him play shortstop in a 1988 baseball tournament but did not project him to be a major leaguer.
+Herb Raybourn, a scout, watched him play shortstop in a 1988 baseball tournament but did not project him to be a major leaguer.
 A year later, Panamá Oeste's pitcher performed so poorly in a playoff game that Rivera was asked to replace him, and despite no experience at the position, he pitched well.
-Teammates Claudino Hernández and Emilio Gáez consequently contacted Chico Heron, a scout for the New York Yankees.
+Teammates Claudino Hernández and Emilio Gáez consequently contacted Chico Heron, a scout for the New York Yankees of Major League Baseball (MLB).
 Two weeks after his pitching debut, Rivera was invited to a Yankees tryout camp run by Heron in Panama City.
 Raybourn, who had returned to Panama to scout as the Yankees' director of Latin American operations, received a tip about Rivera.
 Raybourn was surprised to hear he had switched positions but decided to watch him throw.
-Although Rivera had no formal pitching training, weighed just 155 lb, and threw only 85–87 mph, Raybourn was impressed by his athleticism and smooth, effortless pitching motion.
-Viewing Rivera as a raw talent, Raybourn signed the amateur free agent to a contract with the Yankees organization on February 17, 1990; the contract included a signing bonus of US$2,500 ($ today), according to Major League Baseball (MLB) records.
+Although Rivera lacked formal pitching training, weighed just 155 lb, and threw only 85–87 mph, Raybourn was impressed by his athleticism and smooth, effortless pitching motion.
+Viewing the free agent Rivera as a raw talent, Raybourn signed him to a contract with the Yankees organization on February 17, 1990; the contract included a signing bonus of US$2,500 ($ today), according to MLB records.